 Graham Guy Robinson is a practicing artist who contributes to our Young Arts programme as a guest artist once a year.

-For Young Arts, we run a 10 week Autumn term (split in two lots of 5 weeks), a 10 week spring term, and a 5 week summer term.
+For Young Arts, we run a 5 week Autumn term, a 10 week spring term, and a 5 week summer term.

 Half term workshops take place during every half term holiday throughout the year (October, February and May), and we also schedule special Easter and Summer courses.
 Check our Young Arts course page for more information.